 SMOKE supports two major approaches for formatting its output files that are used as inputs to air quality models (i.e., model-ready files): the CMAQ/Models-3 approach and the UAM-based approach.
-The CMAQ/Models-3 approach is used for the CMAQ and MAQSIP models, and the UAM-based approach is used for the UAM models, REMSAD, and CAM_X.
+The CMAQ/Models-3 approach is used for the CMAQ model, and the UAM-based approach is used for the UAM models, and CAM_X.

 The CMAQ/Models-3 approach uses one required 3-D I/O API file that contains the gridded, hourly, speciated, and vertically distributed emissions.
 In SMOKE, it is called the EGTS3D_L file.
 To create the 3-D model-ready emissions file, SMOKE computes plume rise for some or all point sources.
 For CMAQ, two additional optional files can be provided for plume-in-grid (PinG) processing.
 The first must contain locations and stack parameters for PinG sources and is called the STACK_GROUPS file.
 The second must contain the hourly, speciated emissions for the same PinG sources in a file called the PINGTS_L file.
-The MAQSIP model does not support PinG sources.